borvelt/sweet-bundler/README.md

 See `scripts` in `package.json` to run commands.

+## Typescript
+You can write typescript codes along your javascript codes and then pack and run them.
+Dont worry about typescript linting, it has been configured.

+## Prettier
+Prittier CLI is a tool to prettify all of your codes but it some linters rules (like eslint or tslint) has conflict with prettier rules.
+I resolved this problem and you can just focus on your codes.

 ## Test
 Write your test in `__tests__` subdirectory in src.
 Test cases will check with `jest`